rharbird/microbit-challenges/docs/source/tutorials/buttons.rst

    :scale: 60 %
    :align: left

 You can use the buttons to get input from the user.
-Perhaps you'd like to start your program with a button press or maybe you'd like to know how many times each button has been pressed.
+Perhaps you'd like to start or stop your program with a button press or maybe you'd like to know how many times each button has been pressed.

 Basic Functions